apache/singa/tool/conda/singa/README.md

     specific language governing permissions and limitations
     under the License.
 -->
-# Package Singa using conda-build
+# Package SINGA using conda-build

 [conda-build](https://conda.io/docs/user-guide/tasks/build-packages/index.html) is a packaging tool like apt-get, which is associated with [anaconda cloud](https://anaconda.org/) for package management for both python and cpp libraries.

 ## Environment variables

-We export the CUDA version if Singa is compiled with CUDA enabled.
-The cuDNN version is fixed by Singa and cuDNN is installed from [anaconda cloud](https://anaconda.org/anaconda/cudnn).
+We export the CUDA version if SINGA is compiled with CUDA enabled.
+The cuDNN version is fixed by SINGA and cuDNN is installed from [anaconda cloud](https://anaconda.org/anaconda/cudnn).

-    # for singa with gpu, e.g. cuda9.0-cudnn7.3.1
+    # for SINGA with GPU, e.g. cuda9.0-cudnn7.3.1
     export CUDA=9.0

+Then, we export a flag DIST to indicate if SINGA is compiled with distributed training enabled.

+    # to enable distributed training: DIST=ON, otherwise: DIST=OFF
+    export DIST=OFF

-For CPU-only version, we do not export CUDA.
+We need to export both CUDA and DIST for GPU version.
+For CPU-only version, we do not export CUDA and DIST.

 ## Instruction

+After exporting the environment variables, we need to add the necessary conda channels

+    conda config --add channels conda-forge
+    conda config --add channels nusdbsystem

-After exporting the environment variables, execute the following command to compile Singa and package it
+Then, we can execute the following commands to compile SINGA and package it

     conda-build .  --python 3.6